 Preservation design degrees

 SCAD offers accredited B.F.A., M.A. and M.F.A. degrees in preservation design in Savannah and an M.A. degree in historic preservation online via eLearning.

 - Savannah - eLearning

 Chuck Chewning, creative director, Donghia, Inc.

 Many programs at SCAD complement each other, giving you the option to explore multiple majors and diversify your skills.
 Learn how Chuck Chewning (B.F.A., historic preservation and interior design, 1986) used his two degrees to achieve international success.

-Learn more about historic preservation careers
+Learn more about preservation design careers

 SCAD emphasizes collaboration between departments through opportunities like the SCADpad® micro-housing project.
 SCADpad combined students from 12 different fields to reimagine the spaces in which we live.
 The project earned global media attention and the World Architecture News Urban Design Award for its innovations.